Canon SX740 vs Hasselblad X1D

 - More heavily discounted: Has been around for much longer (launched in June 2016).

-If the count of relative strengths (bullet points above) is taken as a measure, the X1D emerges as the winner of the match-up (16 : 14 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the X1D is the clear winner of the contest (18 : 14 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.

 Expert reviews: Canon SX740 vs Hasselblad X1D